<dependency>

 -

-propagates the failure -
+failpropagates the failure -

-causes the resolved value to be passed as is -
+passcauses the resolved value to be passed as is -

-is set to replace
+errorHandlingStrategy is set to replace by default.

 Most of the time JSON logs are persisted to a storage solution (e.g.,